tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

 If you experience blank plots rendering in your Jupyter Lab preview, try the following steps:

+1. First, make sure you are not importing `hvplot.pandas` before a `pn.extension`.
+Loading `hvplot.pandas` first initializes a Holoviews extensions and causes the Panel extension to fail.

-1. Clear your browser cache.
+2. Next, clear your browser cache.

     - If using Chrome, you can do this by right clicking and choosing `Inspect` from the drop menu.